Photo Courtesy of USB

 We believe that the training, knowledge and technology sharing, and related long-term potential for market growth of agricultural development programs will sustain the U.S. soybean industry as a leader in the global farm economy.

-ASA recognizes that the vast majority of the world’s population, and its highest growth rates, are in the developing world.
+ASA recognizes that the vast majority of the world’s population, and its highest growth rates, are in developing countries.
 Many of those people suffer from hunger and malnutrition, as well as poverty and low levels of economic development.
 Food aid plays a critical role in mitigating these conditions; in fact, many of our best export markets were at one time food aid recipients.
-The ASA and the product we represent, soy, can play a role in strengthening food aid, fortifying diets and achieving the complementary goals of economic development and market growth.
+The ASA and the product we represent, soy, can play a role in strengthening food aid, fortifying diets, and achieving the complementary goals of economic development and market growth.

 ASA strongly believes that in-kind food aid remains the most sustainable tool in the food aid toolbox.
-In-kind food aid is strongly supported by both the American people and Members of Congress, and is critical to global food security efforts.
+In-kind food aid is strongly supported by both the American people and Members of Congress and is critical to global food security efforts.

 ASA supports efforts to increase the effectiveness and speed of delivery of US food aid, including exploration of alternative procurement and delivery methods such as pre-positioning and procurement in advance of specific call-forwards.
 Local and regional purchases can be a useful tool for addressing global food insecurity, but they should work in coordination with current food aid programs.
 In-kind donations should remain intact, and funding for local purchases should come from the appropriate foreign assistance budget.